Brand Names: Coly Mycin M

-What are the possible side effects of colistimethate (Coly-Mycin M)?
+What are the possible side effects of colistimethate (Coly Mycin M)?

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Call your doctor at once if you have any of these serious side effects:
+Call your doctor at once if you have:

-- diarrhea that is watery or bloody;
+- severe stomach pain, diarrhea that is watery or bloody;

-- muscle weakness; or
+- unusual muscle weakness;

-Less serious side effects may include:
+Common side effects may include:

-- dizziness, spinning feeling;
+- dizziness, spinning sensation;

-- itching, mild skin rash; or
+- itching, mild rash; or

 - upset stomach.